PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 central fused-module raw-layout classification; the ordinary Conv3D branch is gone.

+Regular Conv2D and DepthwiseConv2D emission is now focused in the same emitter module.
+Input layout/shape shortcuts, existing channel-first aliases, planned or folded pre-permutations, explicit module padding, direct/runtime capability, NCHW aliases, public-output correction, and fused activation remain ordered as before.
+The direct-module dispatcher has consequently fallen from 374 lines at the preceding checkpoint to roughly 255 lines, with the fused-module branch as its only remaining large implementation block.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,